The Dangerous Difference Between Binge Drinking and a Bender

 How do you Find Treatment for Either Binge Drinking or a Bender?

-You can find treatment for both binge drinking or a bender by calling 800-481-6965 (Who Answers?) .
+You can find treatment for both binge drinking or a bender at 800-481-6965 (Who Answers?) .
 Although different, both types of drinking are extremely dangerous.
 We can help you find the treatment that you need before it is too late.